Can you improve your conversation skills? Certainly.

 And then the conversation can flow on from there.
 And you can discuss Frisbee golf, the advantages/disadvantages of different lures or your favourite beer.

 When in conversation with someone you just meet or when the usual few topics are exhausted an awkward silence or mood might appear.
-Or you might just become nervous not knowing exactly why.
+Or you might just become nervous or worried not knowing exactly why.

 - Leil Lowndesonce said: “Never leave home without reading the newspaper”.
 If you're running out of things to say, you can always start talking about the current news.
 It's also good to stay updated on current water cooler-topics.
 Like what happened on the latest episode of Lost.